4GeeksAcademy/react-tutorial-exercises/exercises/01-hello-world/README.md

 tutorial: "https://www.youtube.com/watch?v=Qdu6GSew8xM"
 ---

-# `01.1` Hello World
+# `01` Hello World

-Today's biggest pain for front-end developers is **working with the DOM** to create dynamic HTML, something that React.js does best.
+Today's biggest pain for front-end developers is **working with the DOM** to create dynamic HTML, and that is something that React.js does best.

 React.js is a rendering library made to optimize the DOM: developers save time and the browser is faster.

 The library comes with a function called **ReactDOM.render** that you can see as a replacement for the classic [innerHTML property](https://www.w3schools.com/jsref/prop_html_innerhtml.asp)

-`ReactDOM.render` function receives two parameters:
+The `ReactDOM.render` function receives two parameters:

-1. What to render (the inner HTML).
++  What to render (the inner HTML).

-2. Where to render it (DOM element).
++  Where to render it (DOM element).

 For example: